codefridaydotorg/JavaSQL/BaseTheory/SoftwareEngineering/SoftwareQuality.md

 **Level 1** Initial Level: The organization is characterized by Adhoc Activities.

 **Level 2** Repeatable Level: The organization has basic project Management Practise such as tracking cost and schedules.

+**Level 3** Defined Level: The process for both Management and Development activities are Defined and Documented.

+**Level 4** Managed Level: The Focus is on Software Metrices.

+**Level 5** Optimizing Level: The Process and Product Metrices are collected and are being Optimized.

+## ISO 9001

+It applies to organizations that are engaged in Design, Development, Production and Servicing of Goods.

+This is the standard applicable to most Software Development Organization.

+**Features**

+1. All the documents concerned with Development of the Software Product should be properly managed, authorized and controlled.

+2. Important documents should be Independently checked and reviewed for effectiveness and correctness.

+3. The product should be tested against specifications.

+4. Several organizational aspects should be addressed Eg. Management Reporting of Quality Team.